sci-oer/java-resource/README.md

 These are some of the tasks that can still be done to make it better

 - automatically generate an ssh keypair to be used for git
-- configure git user using environment variables on startup
 - add the volume mount points to the dockerfile
 - change the working directory to a workdir
-- install junit
 - seed the wiki with some initial content
 - make the wiki version configurable
 - specify a specific version for jupyter
 - set docker file labels
-- create some prefigured ssh aliases for the socs servers
 - add bash completions for the main tools that have been installed